You must have a valid library card to check out materials.

 Residents living within the Morrison city limits pay a library tax as part of their property tax; as such they will not be charged any additional fee for a library card.
 All residents living within the city limits are eligible to receive their own library card.
 Children who have completed kindergarten may receive a library card with parent consent.

 Because properties outside the city limits of Morrison are not charged a library tax, rural residents may purchase library cards for an annual fee set by the Library Board of Trustees.
-The current fee per household is $35.00.
-On September 1, 2015 this fee will be raised to $50.00 per household.
+The current fee per household is $50.00.

 How to Get Your Card